wp-plugins/mxpress/trunk/readme.txt

 == Description ==

+Get your WordPress Blog or Website hosted as a Mxit App.
+Or create a new Blog in WordPress and host it as a funky new app in Mxit!

 = What is Mxit? =

 Mxit started in 2006 as a chat client for feature phones which allowed users to send messages to each other at low cost (using the data available on phones, rather than SMS)